Gradient estimators for parameter inference in discrete stochastic kinetic models: Conclusion

-In the repressilator system (oscillatory dynamics), we compared the performance of the estimators for parameter inference.
-For each estimator, we performed 50 inference tasks in which the ground-truth parameters were recovered from randomly initialized parameters by minimizing the loss function via stochastic gradient descent.
+Using the repressilator system as an example, we compared the performance of the estimators for parameter inference.
+For each estimator, we performed 50 inference tasks in which the ground-truth parameters were recovered from randomly initialized parameters by minimizing the loss function via stochastic gradient descent (Fig.~\ref{fig:repr_inf}).
 We found that SF~recovered the ground-truth parameters most robustly, while GS-ST performed slightly worse and failed to converge for a small number of parameter sets.
 Overall, AP~showed the weakest convergence.
-These performance differences were closely linked to the variance properties of the estimators.
+These performance differences were closely linked to the variance properties of the estimators (Fig.~\ref{fig:repr_var}).
 Analogously to the bimolecular association model, AP~exhibited higher variance than~SF across all parameter sets, consistent with its poorer convergence.
 GS-ST had lower variance than~SF for most parameter sets, but showed substantially larger variance in the non-converging optimizations.
 These cases corresponded to initializations at high binding affinity, a regime in which GS-ST performance suffered from diverging variance.

-Our results indicate that, although GS-ST can provide low-variance gradients in favorable parameter regimes, its performance degrades rapidly in more challenging ones.
+Our results indicate that, although GS-ST can provide low-variance gradient estimates in favorable parameter regimes, its performance degrades rapidly in more challenging ones.
 Increasing the GS-ST estimator temperature can restore convergence in such cases, but introduces additional bias and may impair inference elsewhere in parameter space.
 As a result, it is difficult to identify a single temperature~$\tau$ that yields robust performance across all parameter sets, a limitation that may restrict the applicability of GS-ST, particularly in high-dimensional models with complex bias–variance trade-offs.
-By contrast, the score function estimator appears more robust, as its performance is less sensitive to the specific parameter regime, although its applicability remains limited to relatively short Gillespie trajectories due to its linear variance scaling.
+By contrast, the SF estimator appears to be more robust, as its performance is less sensitive to the specific parameter regime, although its applicability remains limited to relatively short Gillespie trajectories due to its linear variance scaling.

 More broadly, our results identify large gradient variance as one of the central obstacles to robust gradient-based inference in stochastic simulators.
 Therefore, an important direction for future work is the adoption of additional variance-reduction strategies for GS-ST~\citep{paulus2021raoblackwellizing} and SF~\citep{greensmith2004variance}.
 A second goal might be to extend gradient estimation methods for the Gillespie SSA beyond fixed reaction networks to systems with dynamically changing network topologies, in which reactions can appear or disappear over time as new molecular species are formed.
 This is particularly important in complex biochemical systems, such as pools of reacting RNA oligomers, where the full network of chemical reactions cannot be enumerated in advance \citep{rosenberger2021selfassembly,burger2025vcg,harthkitzerow2026sequence}.
 A third promising research direction arises from the SF~estimator: as it relies on evaluating the gradient of the log-likelihood, it naturally connects gradient-based inference to likelihood-based Bayesian inference.
 This raises the possibility of going from point estimation toward posterior inference, for example by using the score function in gradient-based Monte Carlo methods such as Hamiltonian Monte Carlo~\citep{duane1987hmc, neal2011hmc}.